 NIA and the National Plan to Address Alzheimer's Disease

-Fighting Alzheimer’s disease and related dementias is a priority at NIH and other Federal agencies, across the Nation, and throughout much of the world.
+Fighting Alzheimer’s disease and related dementias is a priority at the National Institutes of Health (NIH) and other federal agencies, across the nation, and throughout much of the world.
 In the United States, attention to Alzheimer’s disease took on heightened interest with passage of the National Alzheimer’s Project Act (NAPA).
-Signed into law by President Obama in January 2011, the Act calls for an aggressive and coordinated national plan to accelerate research on Alzheimer’s disease and related dementias, and to provide better clinical care and services for people living with dementia and their families.
+Signed into law in January 2011, the Act called for a coordinated National Plan to accelerate research and improve care and services for people living with Alzheimer's and related dementias, and their families.

-The Plan establishes five ambitious goals to both prevent future cases of Alzheimer's disease and to better meet the needs of the millions of American families currently facing this disease:
+The plan lays out six ambitious goals to both prevent future cases of Alzheimer's and related dementias and to better meet the needs of the millions of American families currently facing these diseases:

-- Prevent and Effectively Treat Alzheimer's Disease by 2025
+- Prevent and effectively treat Alzheimer's and related dementias by 2025

-- Expand Supports for People with Alzheimer's Disease and Their Families
+- Expand supports for people with Alzheimer's and related dementias and their families

-The National Institute on Aging (NIA), which oversees NIH research on Alzheimer’s, led the development of implementation research milestones in collaboration with the National Institute of Neurological Disorders and Stroke (NINDS) and other NIH Institutes and Centers, as well as with extensive input from a variety of sources and perspectives outside of NIH.
-Central to this process was a series of research summits organized by NIH that brought together leading experts and innovators from academia, industry, and advocacy groups.
+The National Institute on Aging (NIA), which oversees NIH research on Alzheimer’s, led the development of implementation research milestones in collaboration with the National Institute of Neurological Disorders and Stroke (NINDS) and other NIH Institutes, Centers, and Offices, as well as with extensive input from a variety of sources and perspectives outside of NIH.
+Central to this process are a series of research summits organized by NIH that bring together leading experts and innovators from academia, industry, and advocacy groups.

 - Alzheimer’s Disease Research Summit 2012: Path to Treatment and Prevention

 - Alzheimer's Disease-Related Dementias (ADRD): Research Challenges and Opportunities 2013 Summit

 - Alzheimer’s Disease Research Summit 2015: Path to Treatment and Prevention